 Whether you’re looking to track your progress on the way to a weight goal, or you just simply want to be a little healthier, smart scales are useful tools.
 They’re accurate, provide valuable data, and sync up with your smartphone so you can easily log and share your results.
 This said, there are several criteria to take into account in your search for the best smart scales.

-Now this isn’t a very crowded category, but there are some models that are better than others.
-So we’ve decided to put together a list of what we believe to be some of the best smart scales on the market based on feature set, price, and both professional and consumer reviews.
-Read More
+This isn’t a very crowded category, but there are some models that are better than others.
+To help you make the right decision, we’ve decided to put together a guide of the best smart scales on the market based on feature set, price, and both professional and consumer reviews.

 One of the predominant selling points of Apple Watch has always been the notion of having a chummy, yet inspiring fitness pal on your wrist.
 Since its inception, Apple Watch’s App Store has therefore given rise to a plethora of apps, offering new ways to conduct and manage physical exercise, ranging from running to yoga companions and everything lying in between.

 Focussing on one particular branch in the field of exercise – strength training from the comfort of your home or gym – we have put some time aside to cut through the clutter and size up todays’ most prominent apps in the segment.
 If you are currently on the lookout for a personal trainer on your wrist, here are the best exercise apps for Apple Watch you will want to consider.

 Our in-depth tutorial explains the process of sharing your Activity data with friends, family or even a personal trainer.

 But there are times when you may simply want to brag about meeting your daily goal by sharing just your Activity rings or the workout you just finished or an achievement you won rather than go through the whole process of setting up Activity sharing.